Quranic Law vs Sharia Law

 Adultery (also includes fornication; ie any sexual activity outside of marriage) is the only place where the Quran diverted from this due to the fact that adultery affects another party.
 The Quran sees adultery as affecting the other partner in a marriage.
 It’s a betrayal and a breaking of an oath.
-Though still strict standards are placed with regards to adultery, however, quite lenient when it comes to punishing the slanderers of women.
-Adultery needs four witnesses, yet the slanderer can receive punishment simply from opening his mouth and claiming adultery without having the four required witnesses.
-It’s clear that the verse made it very difficult to implement punishment for adultery but very easy to implement on slander.
+Strict standards are placed with regards to adultery, however, such standards become quite lenient when it comes to punishing slanderers of women.
+Adultery needs four witnesses, yet one who slanders can receive punishment simply from claiming adultery took place, even without the need of having four witnesses.
+It’s clear that the verse made it very difficult to implement punishment for adulterers, but very easy to implement on slanderers.

-The Quran wanted to end the slandering of women due to the fact that honor killing traditions were very common in tribal Arabia at the time of the revelation.
+The Quran wanted to end the slandering of women due to the fact that honor killing traditions were very common in tribal Arabia (and still is).
 The Quran gave a symbolic penalty for adultery since any person would lie even under oath when facing lashes.
-The Quran allowed people to utter disbelief when under duress (16:106), as God knows that people will lie to avoid lashing.
+The Quran allows people to utter disbelief when under duress (16:106), so God knows that people will lie to avoid lashing.
 A slanderer meanwhile needs to produce four witnesses or the penalty of flogging can fall on him.
 Which means he will have to lie when asked even if he saw something.
 The truth here is not relevant.
 Even when a spouse has witnessed something he has to swear but the other party can also swear.
 Most people as we know will simply lie to avoid the punishment since the punishment of this kind has torment in it.
 The person can simply repent instead.
 To make up for this we have the verses in chapter 4 which is the more practical way of dealing with such.
 The Quran here established that adultery is a major sin but made the penalty for it impossible to practice.
 It's four times easier for a slanderer to get himself in trouble than an adulterer.